 The virtuous obligations of ownership are apparent in the planning stages of a project or product and continue throughout the life cycle.
 In the planning stages, care is devoted to getting the best product possible, at the most reasonable price.
 That product is likely to be maintained throughout its lifetime of use with the same kind of diligence.

 Contrast this to a government project.
 In government, by law in most jurisdictions, projects go to the lowest bidder.
 This sounds like a great idea that prevents government awarding contracts on the basis of favoritism.
 In fact, it leads to a very unhealthy system of rigging bids.
-First of all, in order to achieve the low bid, corners are cut and substitutions are made that affect the quality of the product.
+First of all, there is a need to cut corners and make substitutions in order to achieve the low bid.
+Without a doubt, they affect the quality of the product.

 This is inherent in the nature of the beast.
 Take the building of a school for example.
 Under government rules, no one is actually responsible for the final product.
 The team who are given the contract to build the school will never have to use it, own it, or even set foot in it after the celebratory ribbon cutting cocktail party.
 So they suggest numerous design changes which affect the quality and functionality of the school and also cut costs.
 Any one of these changes may be acceptable on their own, but under the relentless pressure of low bid contracts, cost cutting often wins out over quality, particularly when it comes to the long-term.
 Materials that last for 3 to 5 years will be substituted for materials that last 10 or 20.
 The system encourages wasteful short-term thinking that creates horrific maintenance and refurbishing costs in the long run.

 In addition, it is hardly a secret that many government contractors submit low bids with full knowledge that the project cannot be completed for the stated cost.
-In private business, this is known as fraud, in government contracting it is known as a cost overrun.
-In private business, with privately accountable funds, the practice is completely unacceptable.
+In private business, we call this fraud, in government contracting we call it cost overrun.
+Also, with privately accountable funds, the practice is completely unacceptable.
 In government, the cost overrun fraud is just business as usual.

 Clearly, this is a no-win situation and a bad way to finance and build infrastructure.
 And the results are apparent everywhere you look.
-When is the last time you entered a government building and marveled at its beautiful design, beauty, functionality, and quality?
+When was the last time went into a government building and marveled at its beautiful design, beauty, functionality, and quality?
 Right, never happens.
 Government buildings encompass a world of crummy plastic chairs, bathroom faucets that don’t work, peeling paint and nasty lighting.

-Fortunately, there is a solution, P3 brings private equity into play, along with the accountability and efficiency demanded by modern business practices.
-This isn’t a new idea, all around the world major projects are being financed and built through P3.
+Fortunately, there is a solution.
+Public-Private Partnerships for infrastructure brings private equity into play, along with the accountability and efficiency demanded by modern business practices.
+This isn’t a new idea, Public-Private Partnership for infrastructure finance and build major projects around the world.

 As a matter of fact, the World Bank requires P3 for most projects these days.
 The World Bank contributes seed money, setting boundaries and guidelines, and private equity provides the bulk of the funding as well as the services.
 The system produces astonishing results, from a better selection of projects to better quality facilities.
 These projects often provide much-needed government revenue over the long run, without costing the public treasuries a dime to implement.
 It’s a win-win all the way around.

-Yet, while the concept of P3 originated in the United States, we have been the most laggard nation to embrace P3 as the best solution to infrastructure funding.
+The United States created the concept of Public-Private Partnership for infrastructure.
+However, we have been the most laggard nation to embrace P3 as the best solution to infrastructure funding.
 P3 built the Tokyo subway system, Jordan Airport, and projects from Brazil to Britain.
-The rest of the world has grabbed onto P3 for infrastructure funding.
+The rest of the world has grabbed onto Public-Private Partnerships for infrastructure for funding.

 In the US, not so much.